mhdawson/arduino-esp8266/MqttIRReceiver/README.md

 This device provides a simple IR receiver.
-It does not know about any specific codes, instead the raw timing information is sent through mqtt by the IR receiver.
+It does not know about any specific codes, instead the raw timing information is sent by the receive  through mqtt to a back end.
-It is up to the back end to decode the IR signales.
+It is up to the back end to decode the IR signals.
 This approach allows the device itself to be quite simple, while being able to receive from a large range of devices with proper back-end control.